Further education and training are often an important part of the transition to adulthood.

 Department of Rehabilitation

-Those students leaving high school with a Certificate of Completion have the option of attending their school district’s post-secondary transition program.
+Students leaving high school with a Certificate of Completion can attend their school district’s post-secondary transition program.
 These programs usually emphasize:

 • Pre-employment and employment training